clamsproject/clams-python/documentation/introduction.rst

 I/O Specification
 ------------------

 A CLAMS app must be able to take a MMIF json as input as well as to return a MMIF json as output.
-MMIF is a JSON(-LD)-based open source data format.
+MMIF is a JSON-based open source data format (with some JSON-LD components).
 For more details and discussions, please visit the `MMIF website <https://mmif.clams.ai>`_ and the `issue tracker <https://github.com/clamsproject/mmif/issues>`_.

 ``mmif`` package